-With this in mind, the expert listed the eight main trends that should shape digital marketing this year and how companies can prepare for these changes:
+With that in mind, the expert listed the eight main trends that are expected to shape digital marketing in the year and how companies can prepare for these changes:

 1. Artificial Intelligence (AI) and automation

-The application of AI has redefined marketing by enabling more precise and personalized interactions with consumers.
-In the expert's view, technologies such as advanced chatbots, recommendation systems, and programmatic campaigns optimize processes in real time, increasing efficiency in stages such as audience segmentation and strategy execution.
-Meta data shows that in Brazil, 79% of consumers crave personalized shopping experiences, highlighting the need to adopt these tools to meet market expectations.
+The application of AI has redefined marketing by allowing more accurate and personalized interactions with consumers.
+In the expert's view, technologies such as advanced chatbots, recommendation systems and programmatic campaigns optimize processes in real time, increasing efficiency in steps such as audience segmentation and strategy execution.
+Meta data show that in Brazil, 79% of consumers crave personalized shopping experiences, highlighting the need to adopt these tools to meet market expectations.

 2. Video marketing and dynamic content

-This year, the video format continues to be the most engaging format when we evaluate engagement, especially when combined with technologies like augmented reality (AR) and virtual reality (VR).
-João also explains that live and interactive content should also gain greater relevance, allowing brands to create immersive and emotional experiences.
+This year, video training remains the most engaging format when assessing engagement, especially when combined with technologies such as augmented reality (AR) and virtual reality (VR).
+Joao also explains that live and interactive content should also gain greater relevance, allowing brands to create immersive and emotional experiences.

 3. Voice search and visual search